deepaksood619/deepaksood619.github.io/docs/economics/mutual-funds/debt-mutual-funds.md

 Debt funds, alternatively known as fixed-income funds or credit funds, come under the fixed income asset category of mutual funds.
 They are low-risk investments vehicles and are comparatively more secure than equity funds which are subject to volatile market forces.

-There are several avenues through which you can invest in thebest performing debt fundsfor higher returns.
+There are several avenues through which you can invest in the best performing debt funds for higher returns.
 It can be long-term or short-term bonds, monthly income plans (MIPs), floating-rate debt, money market instruments, fixed maturity plans (FMPs) or security products.

 Debt Mutual Funds can be broadly classified into: